hnuzhy/BPJDet/README.md

 # BPJDet
 Codes for my paper "[Body-Part Joint Detection and Association via Extended Object Representation](https://arxiv.org/abs/2212.07652)" accepted by ICME2023

+* [**2023-04-24**] The extended version of our conference paper is released in [BPJDet: Extended Object Representation for Generic Body-Part Joint Detection](https://arxiv.org/abs/2304.10765)
 * [**2023-03-15**] We have decided to release our BPJDet-S/M/L pretrained models on CrowdHuman and BodyHands in [Hugging Face](https://huggingface.co/HoyerChou/BPJDet).
 Please follow the [[Inference](#inference)] section to test on your own images/videos.

 <table>